sharubhat/serverside-developer-notes/part4/topic1/coursera-course-notes.md

 * Scala string is same as java.lang.String.
 However Scala string has over 100 methods that are not available in Java.
 So refer to Scaladocs before coming up with a complex operation on Strings.

 * The ++, -- operators do not exist in Scala.
 Use += instead: counter += 1;

+* An Int is automatically converted to a RichInt when one of it's method is needed. e.g.: 1.to(10) automatically converts 1 to a RichInt type and applys '_to()_' method on it.